11 Best Beekeeping Android and iOS Apps (for Beekeepers Of All Levels)

 Available in PlayStore and App Store, this beekeeping app is free to download.
-However, you’ll need to pay a monthly $5 subscription fee to access more functions.
+However, you’ll need to have a subscription to access more functions.

 Don’t worry.
 You can still enjoy its intuitive and user-friendly system to monitor your hives daily or weekly.
 There’s also an option to edit your hive components and log hive inspections, as well as treatments and feeding.

 A new update is set to release in June.
 If you want to be the first to use it, make sure to head to their website and sign-up.

 Choosing The Best Beekeeping Apps For Your Needs

 Whether you want a beekeeping management app or an app to help you monitor optimal bee inspection weather, we’ve identified certain vital features you will want to look for in bee keeper apps.

 When choosing an app, user-friendliness consistently ranks high up on the list.
 It doesn’t matter how much information you can store about your beehive if you can’t figure out how to input the data.

 Choose beekeeping apps that make beekeeping management easier and not harder.

 For instance, Beekeeping and Hive Tracking Plus give particular consideration to the challenges beekeepers face when inputting data while wearing gloves and a bee suit.

 They limit typing by offering checklists and speech-to-text options.